DSimonne/thorondor/README.md

 If this tool helped you, feel free to cite the paper about [`thorondor`](https://doi.org/10.1107/S1600577520011388).

+# Installing
+You need to already have Jupyter Notebook installed, since the package is meant to be used in a Notebook

+* `git clone -b diamond https://github.com/DSimonne/thorondor.git`
+* `cd thorondor`
+* `pip install .`

+Add a kernel if you created a new environment:
+`python -m ipykernel install --user --name=thorondor`

+Then in a notebook cell you can import the GUI by typing:
+`from thorondor.gui import Interface`

+And run it:
+`GUI = Interface()`

 # Loading data

 Currently, only the B07 beamline is supported.
 For future support of other beamlines, feel free to look at the `DiamondDataset` class and to copy its architecture.